 Ex 2: Elon Musk

 You absolutely don’t have to have a mentor who is alive at this moment in time.
-Just because someone is not physically here doesn’t mean they can’t help you.
+Just because someone is not physically here or available doesn’t mean they can’t help you.

 You may be wondering how do I learn from someone who is no longer alive?
 Well, through books, words, patents, movies etc. There are so many ways in which you can learn, it doesn’t have to be in person.